New Admits - First YearYOUR NEXT STEPS 2023

 • From that block select the button Make a Payment to proceed to the option to pay by credit card, then make the payment.

-5. After the completion of the payment
+5. After the completion of the payment, check for two emails

 You should receive two separate emails, to your email address on file in ACORN, with receipt of payment information.
 One email will be from UofT Student Accounts using the sender name noreply.easi@utoronto.ca , the other from Moneris, the agency which handles the payment transaction.